How to Pre-Populate SMS Body Text From A Text Link

 Why Would You Want To Populate An SMS Message?

-In an app like HighLevel, you could build a workflow automation with a trigger set to fire whenever an incoming SMS message contains a specific word or phrase, such as “free teeth whitening” from our previous example.
+In an app like HighLevel, you could build workflow automation with a trigger set to fire whenever an incoming SMS message contains a specific word or phrase, such as “free teeth whitening” from our previous example.

 Building An Easy Auto-Reply For Messages From SMS Links